-In addition Cynthia holds the position of the NZ Branch Chair of the Australasian Faculty of Rehabilitation Medicine (AFRM) and is member of the AFRM PAC.
+In addition, Cynthia holds the position of the NZ Branch Chair of the Australasian Faculty of Rehabilitation Medicine (AFRM) and is a member of the AFRM PAC.

-She has a wonderful appreciation for the importance of activity for people living with disability.
-In her role with dsport, Kate has developed and implemented activity initiative that have empowered many people leading to improved self-esteem and general wellbeing.
-Notably, at dsport, Kate and the team have developed an amazing youth activity program that supports 100 families which will have life-long social and health benefits for those involved.
+Kate has a wonderful appreciation for the importance of activity for people living with a disability.
+In her role with ParaFed Wellington, she developed and implemented activity initiatives that have empowered many people leading to improved self-esteem and general wellbeing.
+Notably, at ParaFed Wellington, Kate and the team have developed an amazing youth activity program that supports 100 families which will have life-long social and health benefits for those involved.

-Kate brings valuable experiences on what is required to deliver a patient centred service and the role of that technology can play in removing the barriers to participation.
+Kate brings valuable experiences on what is required to deliver a patient-centred service and the role that technology can play in removing the barriers to participation.
 She looks forward to supporting her fellow amputees to achieve their full potential.

 Stuart is an experienced Chartered Accountant with extensive governance experience.
 Throughout his professional accountancy career, he has held Partner and Chief Executive roles throughout the Lakes district.

 He has also held numerous Board and Trustee positions with many trusts and private companies while also Chief Executive of the Rotorua Trust.
 These companies and trusts range from Medical and Health Board positions, philanthropy, fisheries, and foodstuffs.

 Stuart brings a strong and diverse expertise in audit and risk management and a new financial lens to the Peke Waihanga Board, guiding our financial practices along with our CEO and CFO.